DonovanMods/donovan-7d2d-modlets/README.md

 If you find any issues or have a suggestion for improvement, [please open an issue on github](https://github.com/DonovanMods/donovan-8d2d-modlets/issues) or find me on Guppy's 7D2D modding Discord server and I'll look into it ASAP.

 ## Modlet Descriptions

+All modlets live under the `modlets` folder in the ZIP file, so navigate there first.
+Each modlet has it's own README with more details.

+Other folders in the ZIP can be safely ignored.

 ### AiO